trustathsh/irondemo/README.md

 irondemo
 ========
-irondemo is a set of shell and Perl scripts as well as some resources, to build a environment containing our IF-MAP based software from scratch.
-Development was done by Hochschule Hannover (Hannover University of Applied Sciences and Arts).
+irondemo uses a set Perl scripts to build different scenarios/demo environments for the iron* software suite, various IF-MAP tools developed by the Trust@FHH research group at Hochschule Hannover (Hannover University of Applied Sciences and Arts).

+NOTE: This is an alpha-release - might still contain a couple of bugs.

 Prerequisites
 =============
-Prior to use irondemo, you must download and install the following software:
+In order to use irondemo, you will need the following software installed on your system:
 * [Git][git]
 * a [Java JDK (1.7)][java]
 * and [Maven 3][maven]

-At the moment, irondemo supports Linux and Mac OS X. (We will change the existing Shell scripts to Perl in the future to also support Windows system).
+* Perl 5

+Irondemo should run on any unix based system as well as Microsoft Windows.
+If you experience problems on your platform, please report.

 Structure
 ========
-It mainly consists of several folders, with the following content/functionality:
+Irondemo's directory structure is organized as follows:

 config/
 -------
-Contains information about how to get and build the different software packages; currently supports:
+Contains irondemo's main config file projects.yaml, that contains instructions how to retrieve and build the iron* suite's sources.
+Currently includes:
-	* ifmapj (and examples)
+	* ifmapj
 	* ifmapj-examples
 	* ifmapcli
 	* irond